 We establish reserves for uncertain income tax positions in accordance with FASB Accounting Standards Codification Topic 740, "Income Taxes," when it is not more likely than not that a certain position or component of a position will be ultimately upheld by the relevant taxing authorities.
 Significant judgment is required in evaluating uncertain tax positions.
 Our tax provision and related accruals include the impact of estimates for uncertain tax positions and changes to the reserves that are considered appropriate.
 To the extent the probable tax outcome of these matters changes, such change in estimate will impact the income tax provision in the period of change and, in turn, our results of operations.
-In 2022, we recorded a liability of \$2.2 million for uncertain state income tax positions.
+As of December 31, 2023, we have a \$1.8 million liability recorded for uncertain state income tax positions.